-Regular members of the Graduate School faculty on the Columbia campus shall include the president; provost; dean of The Graduate School; associate dean of The Graduate School; and chairs of academic departments offering degrees conferred by The Graduate School.
-Faculty members holding the Ph.D. or other terminal degree in their respective field of study are eligible to become regular members of the Graduate School faculty upon appointment to a tenured or tenure-track position at the University's Columbia campus.
-Nominations of eligible faculty for appointment to The Graduate School faculty are made by the appropriate academic unit (college, department, or school) to the Dean of The Graduate School.
-The appointment is made by the Dean of The Graduate School in consultation with the Graduate Council.
+Regular members of the graduate faculty on the Columbia campus shall include the president; provost; dean of the Graduate School; associate deans of graduate studies; and chairs of academic departments offering degrees conferred by the Graduate School.
+Faculty members holding the Ph.D. or other terminal degree in their respective field of study are eligible to become regular members of the graduate faculty upon appointment to a tenured or tenure-track position at the University's Columbia campus.
+Nominations of eligible faculty for appointment to graduate faculty are made by the appropriate academic unit (college, department, or school) to the dean of the Graduate School.
+The appointment is made by the dean of the Graduate School in consultation with the Graduate Council.